nsollazzo/CorporateCash/README.md

-*Disclaimer: This website compares Bitcoin to a ficticious generic centralised 'cryptocurrency' called "CorporateCash".*
+*Disclaimer: This website compares Bitcoin to a ficticious generic centralised token called "CorporateCash".
+It is intended as a thought experiment and any similarities with real projects are unintentional.*

 # Intro